History of the Quakers: Other early controversies

 The Society was rent by controversy in the 1660s and 1670s because of these tendencies.
 First, John Perrot, previously a respected minister and missionary, raised questions about whether men should uncover their heads when another Friend prayed in meeting.
 He also opposed a fixed schedule for meetings for worship.
 Soon this minor question broadened into an attack on the power of those at the centre.
 Later, during the 1670s, William Rogers of Bristol and a group from Lancashire, whose spokesmen John Story and John Wilkinson were both respected leaders, led a schism.
 They disagreed with the heightening influence of women and centralizing authority among Friends closer to London.
 In 1666, a group of about a dozen leaders, led by Richard Farnworth (Fox was absent, being in prison in Scarborough), gathered in London and issued a document that they styled "A Testimony of the Brethren".
 It set rules to maintain the good order that they wanted to see among adherents and excluded separatists from holding office and prohibited them from travelling lest they sow errors.
 Looking to the future, they announced that authority in the Society rested with them.
-By the end of the century, these leaders were almost all now dead but London's authority had been established; the influence of dissident groups had been mostly overcome.